 This hormone is often discussed in a negative light because too much of it can be a sign that your body is under severe mental or physical stress, and is associated with inflammation and weight gain.

 While its primary role is to help your body manage stress, it also affects nearly every organ in your body and is something your body needs 24 hours a day to stay alive.

-Without cortisol, you wouldn’t be able to climb a flight of stairs let alone endure the intense stress from losing a loved one, going through a divorce, or having surgery.
+Without cortisol, you wouldn’t be able to climb a flight of stairs, let alone endure the intense stress of losing a loved one, going through a divorce, or having surgery.

 - Manage your blood pressure